DIY Father’s Day Award Ribbons

 Hello Crafty Friends!
 Are you looking for a special way to celebrate Father’s Day this year?
 Learn how to make a Father’s Day award ribbon!
 They are a fun way to honor the father figure in your life and they also make fun gift toppers and keepsakes.
 In this post I’ll show you how to make your own medallion pin and how to customize it for someone special!

-These pins can be made using scrapbook paper as I have done or even with sturdy construction paper.
-Use my free printable decorative tag or make your own to fit your unique and individual needs.
+These pins can be made using scrapbook paper or even with sturdy construction paper.
+Use my free printable decorative tags or make your own to fit the occasion you’re celebrating!

 If you are making these with a child, try adding a photo to the center or letting the child write the message.
 Children’s handwriting is so sweet it will add an extra personal touch.
 Add the date on the back of the medallion to save as a keepsake.